 TOP 6 MISTAKES TO CAUSE YOUR GREEN CARD APPLICATION TO BE DENIED

-Today, I want to discuss the TOP 6 MISTAKES people make that cause their green card application to be DENIED.
+Here are the TOP 6 MISTAKES people make during their immigration interviews that cause their green card application to be DENIED.

 ☝Through my 20 years in immigration law I have seen a lot of people make these mistakes and I would like to go over to make sure your green card application goes through and you get that Green Card, whether it’s through Green Card Marriage, Asylum, VAWA or Work Petitions.